jfromentin/handle/Readme.md

-Their is two way to compile and use the handle reduction program :

-1) As an applet :

-  javac HandleReductionApplet.java

-  open handleApplet.html in a web-browser

-2) An an application :
+The light directory contains a "light" version

+To compile :

-  javac HandleRedutionMain.java
+  javac HandleRedution.java

+To run :

-  java HandleReductionMain
+  java HandleReduction